gobo-ws/ola-trigger-hue-dmx/README.md

-OLA Trigger config to control Philips Hue Lux lights with DMX.
+OLA Trigger config to control Philips Hue lights and Osram Lightify products with DMX.
+Osram Lightify products works when connected to a Philips Hue bridge.

-There is only one lamp in this simple example but you can easy add more.
+There is only one lamp and one Lightify plug in this simple example but you can easy add more.
 The Hue bridge has some frame rate limits and I haven't checked the performance with more then one lamp.

 Other things that can be added to this config is support for groups, color settings for other Hue devices and so on.